Leaning into Trends with Angela Tafoya, Editorial Director at Lonny

 Angela Tafoya is the Editorial Director at Lonny Mag, our go-to digital home and lifestyle magazine for design ideas and market trends.
 Previously, she worked as the West Coast Lifestyle Editor at Refinery29 with her work appearing in publications from Conde Nast's Traveler to Louis Vuitton City Guide.
 When not scouring the internet to bring us the latest on interiors trends, she can be found in San Francisco where she lives with her family.

-Keep scrolling to learn Angela’s favorite tips for creating an Instagramable design refresh in your home.
+Keep scrolling to learn Angela’s favorite tips for creating an Instagrammable design refresh in your home.

-What home decor trends are you most excited about for this Spring / Summer?
-Please share any images and image credits if you can.
+What home decor trends are you most excited about for this Spring and Summer?

 What are a few of your favorite recent home product launches?